hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 ?venn.diagram
 ```

-Running the examples output in the help page can be quite illuminating when exploring the range of possibilities.
+Running the examples from the help page can be quite illuminating when exploring the range of possibilities.

 ***
 **Exercise?**